robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 <img src="/lucia.png">

-# Authentication with Email authenticated by verification link, Nodemailer, Password and Password Reset Link using SvelteKit, Lucia, Prisma and SQLite
+# Authentication with Email, authenticated by verification link, Nodemailer, Password and Password Reset Link using SvelteKit, Lucia, Prisma and SQLite

 I am using `pnpm` and these aliases and oh my zsh.